"Flying Tips" is advisory in nature and is not intended to substitute or supplement the flight information recorded in the AIM/FAR.

 11. Got Ice?
 FIKI (Flight into Known Icing) certified?
 No?
 You'll soon experience fantastic vertical speed performance, straight down.

-10. Before starting a propeller-driven aircraft, do your neighbor a favor and shout "CLEAR!"
-Keeps our fellow pilots in one piece.
+10. Before starting a propeller-driven aircraft, do your neighbor a favor and CLEAR area.
+It keeps our fellow pilots and furry friends in one piece.

 09. When landing, touch-down main wheels first, not on the nose, lest you strike the propeller and/or porpoise.
 Not cool.